 Since most people will opt to have a leisurely breakfast before heading down to North Park, this guide starts with lunch.
 In between the food recommendations, there are all sorts of places to shop and explore as you walk the streets, just pop in whatever shops look the best to you.

 Lunch – City Tacos

-For a good, cheap lunch it is hard to beat City Tacos.
+For a good, cheap lunch, it is hard to beat City Tacos.
 This small restaurant has all sorts of epic tacos with each costing $3.50.
 They range from a bacon bit and scallop taco to a shrimp taco.
-Everything is really good and it is one of those places I always stop at.
+Everything is perfect, and it is one of those places I always stop at.